wp-plugins/events-manager/readme.txt

 3. The Events Manager Options page.

 == Changelog ==

+= 3.1 =
+* removed some php warnings
+* fixed blank widget defaults, although if you still get warnings, you should *

 = 3.0.94 =
 * Fixed missing events, locations etc. due to permissions